AcademySoftwareFoundation/openexr/README.md

 OpenEXR is intended solely for 2D data.
 It is not appropriate for storage of volumetric data, cached or lit 3D scenes, or more complex 3D data such as light fields.

+The goals of the IlmBase project are simplicity, ease of use, and breadth of adoption.
+IlmBase is not intended to be a comprehensive linear algebra or numerical analysis package.

+### Project Goverance

+OpenEXR is governed by the Academy Software Foundation.
+See [GOVERNANCE](GOVERNANCE.md) for more infomation about how the project operates.

 ## Supported Platforms